Rough and Ready (album): History

 During May 1971, after a week of recording sessions, Beck left RAK and signed a new record deal with CBS.
 Epic, a subsidiary of CBS, was assigned to release Beck's work, and having heard the Island studio tapes were not happy with the vocals.
 During May, Beck started looking for a new vocalist.
 In late May, after hearing Bobby Tench perform with his band Gass, he employed him as vocalist for the band.
 Tench was given only a few weeks to write new lyrics and add his vocals to the album, before mixing resumed on tracks previously recorded by Beck and the other band members.
-During early July 1971 the band returned to Island Studios to finish the album and Beck took over as producer.
-Rough and Ready was released in UK on 25 October 1971 with the US release following during February 1972, a sixteen-day promotional tour in USA followed and the album eventually reached #46 in the album charts.
+During early July 1971, the band returned to Island Studios to finish the album and Beck took over as producer.
+Rough and Ready was released in UK on 25 October 1971 with the US release following during February 1972.
+A sixteen-day promotional tour in USA followed, and the album eventually reached #46 in the album charts.

 Critical reception

 In a contemporary review for The Village Voice, music critic Robert Christgau found Tench's singing pretentious and the songs tedious: "Despite some superb textures, this is as sloppy and self-indulgent as ever."
 Roy Carr, writing in NME, felt that the album "falls into that trap whereby the performance far exceeds the material.
 Beck hasn't lost any of his fire as he rips off solo after solo with flashy confidence".
-On the other hand, Rolling Stone magazine's Stephen Davis said that Rough and Ready is "a surprisingly, fine piece of work from a man who wasn't really expected to come back.
-Beck is back, and in pretty good shape too."
-Derek Johnson of NME reviewed the single "Got the Feeling" positively and called it "an excellent disc combining a strong commercial element with an altogether more progressive approach".
+On the other hand, Rolling Stone magazine's Stephen Davis said that "Rough and Ready" is "a surprising, fine piece of work from a man who wasn’t really expected to come back."
+Derek Johnson "of NME reviewed the single "Got the Feeling" positively and called it "an excellent disc combining a strong commercial element with an altogether more progressive approach".

 Rough and Ready finished 23rd in the voting for the best album of 1971 in the Pazz & Jop, an annual critics poll run by The Village Voice.